 print(pytorch_model_custom)

-PyTorch nn.Sequential
+PyTorch nn.Sequential:

-, you'll use the module versions of activation functions.
+If you're using nn.Sequential, you'll use the module versions of activation functions.

 # PyTorch using nn.Sequential